 Integrations make teamwork even easier.
-‘The joint and simultaneous editing of documents via Google Drive directly in Slack is a great advantage, especially in high-pressure, time-sensitive situations,’ Aigner says.
-‘In addition to Google Drive, integrations such as Asana or the Google Calendar are essential.’
-He notes that the opportunity to use customised emoji lightens up the working atmosphere and enriches the team’s daily routines.
-‘It’s not only fun, but it promotes creativity and a sense of community.’
+“The joint and simultaneous editing of documents via Google Drive directly in Slack is a great advantage, especially in high-pressure, time-sensitive situations,” Aigner says.
+“In addition to Google Drive, integrations such as Asana or the Google Calendar are essential.”
+He notes that the opportunity to use custom emoji lightens up the working atmosphere and enriches the team’s daily routines.
+“It’s not only fun, but it promotes creativity and a sense of community.”

 Slack also offers employees a way to communicate in a more direct and personal way.
-‘After a very short time in Slack, I realised I didn’t really know my colleagues that well because I had only connected with them via telephone or email,’ Aigner says.
-‘Now I know everyone better.’
+“After a very short time in Slack, I realized I didn’t really know my colleagues that well because I had only connected with them via telephone or email,” Aigner says.
+“Now I know everyone better.”

 Using Slack Connect to connect with partners and maintain sales continuity

-Gympass uses Slack Connect to reduce complexity and communicate in channels with external partners, such as PR agencies.
+Gympass uses Slack Connect to reduce complexity and communicate in channels with external partners, like PR agencies.
 Stakeholders can quickly coordinate across company lines and effortlessly share links, graphics and files.
-‘With Slack, we’re able to ensure smooth communication not only within the entire company, but also with partners and agencies,’ Aigner says.
-‘This is particularly important for maintaining efficient working relationships as we continue to grow.’

 Internally, sales teams streamline administrative tasks and communicate quickly and transparently about each partner in Slack channels.
 Leveraging the Salesforce for Slack integration, they can see a holistic snapshot of any client in seconds and input relevant call notes, documents and conversations directly from Slack into Salesforce.
-This also accelerates routine processes such as approving special conditions for a partner: reps can simply mention executives right in the Slack channel for speedy approval.
+This also accelerates routine processes like approving special conditions for a partner: Reps can simply mention executives right in the Slack channel for speedy approval.